 Department of Justice sues Walmart over opioid crisis

-The Justice Department is suing Walmart, alleging the country's largest retailer unlawfully dispensed controlled substances through its pharmacies and helped fuel the nation's opioid crisis in America.
+The Justice Department is suing Walmart, alleging the country's largest retailer unlawfully dispensed controlled substances through its pharmacies and helped fuel the nation's opioid crisis.

 Walmart operates more than 5,000 pharmacies in its stores around the country.